 Shikoku Henro - Takamatsu Station to Yakuri Station - Kagawa, Japan

-Eventually, I made it to the top, though the temple was still a bit further.
-I ran into another pilgrim—she was surprised to see a foreigner walking the route in winter and kindly gave me a bottle of green tea.
+Eventually, the rough path connected to a well-maintained trail leading toward the summit.
+I reached the top to find breathtaking panoramic views of Takamatsu and the Seto Inland Sea, though the temple was still a short walk further.
+I met another pilgrim resting at a gazebo—she was surprised to see a foreigner walking the route in winter and kindly handed me a bottle of green tea.
+She told me she’s a local and likes to walk sections of the pilgrimage whenever she can.

-#84 Yashima Temple 屋島寺 - Founded by Ganjin in 754, Yashimaji sits atop Mount Yashima overlooking Takamatsu.
-The temple is known for its panoramic views and connections to the 12th-century Genpei War.
+#84 Yashima Temple 屋島寺 – Founded by the Chinese monk Ganjin in 754, Yashimaji sits atop Mount Yashima overlooking Takamatsu and the Seto Inland Sea.
+The temple is dedicated to Senju Kannon (the Thousand-Armed Kannon) and is deeply associated with both Buddhist legend and Japan’s historical past.

-To see my progress on the full Shikoku Henro Pilgrimage, visit my Shikoku Henro Temples – List & Progress.
+To see my progress on the full Shikoku Henro Pilgrimage, visit my Shikoku Henro - Temple List & Progress..

 Getting There